Skip to content Skip to sidebar Skip to footer

 Bethel, Ohio.
 Photo via Facebook

-The Hildebrand family consisted of two older daughters who believed they were under the influence of evil spirits.
-Their affliction manifested in screaming fits and visions of ominous happenings visible only to them.
-Desperate to rid themselves of these malevolent forces, the family embarked on peculiar rituals.
+Their afflictions appeared in screaming fits and visions of ominous happenings that only they could see.
+Desperate to rid themselves of these malevolent forces, the family turned to peculiar rituals.

 bethel ohio history